Meenu-Bhati/SV-STR/SV/README.md

 ## Workflow for Genotyping Structural Variants Using Smoove
-After installing all the rewuired tools and changes in file path execute script with ./submit.sh
+After installing the required tools and making the necessary changes to the file paths, execute the script using the command "./submit.sh".